mozilla-releng/scrum/README.md

 We will hold a kick-off meeting where the _Product owner_ will provide context enough for people to get started and assist developers in choosing their first issue to work on.
 The _Scrum master_ will remind everyone of any process changes being adopted for the new sprint.
 Work begins.

 ### During the sprint
 The team will hold daily stand-up meetings for the duration of the sprint.
-Our daily stand-ups take place in Slack asynchronously at the start of our day in Matrix, except on Tuesdays when we present our stand-up status as the first agenda item of our weekly team meeting.
-Whether delivered in person on via Slack, the format of the update is the same:
+Our daily stand-ups take place in Matrix asynchronously at the end of our day.
+The format of the update is:
 * DONE: work that has been completed
 * TODO: work that is coming up next
 * BLOCKERS: what is preventing you from getting the work done